Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

 - Download certificate.

-5. What EOP Covers — The Four Modules
+5. What EOP Covers

-- Module 1 — Rest Days.
+- Module 1, Rest Days.
 One per week mandatory.
 See rest day rules.

-- Module 2 — Salary.
+- Module 2, Salary.
 Pay within 7 days of period end.
 Itemised payslip.
 No breakage deductions.

-- Module 3 — Food.
+- Module 3, Food.
 Three meals/day, suitable for her diet.
 See food allowance 2026.

-- Module 4 — Accommodation.
+- Module 4, Accommodation.
 Adequate, safe, private space.
 See accommodation standards.

-6. What SIP Is — The Helper's Side
+6. What SIP Is: The Helper's Side

 7. Common Employer Mistakes